-Roosevelt Park, located in the near south Community, features, open space, play area and 3 lovely tennis courts.
+Roosevelt Park is located in the Near South community.
+The park features open space, a play area and three tennis courts.

 While there is no structured programming taking place at this location, we invite you to check out our great programs offered at nearby Maggie Daley Park.